 - Projects that designate at least two-thirds of the grant funds to the principal artists and their direct expenses for creating the work.

-The Creative Work Fund currently invites letters of inquiry for projects featuring literary artists or performing artists.
-Letters are due Friday, December 6, 2013 at 5:00 p.m.
-A literary or performing arts project may culminate in any form, but it must feature a lead artist with a strong track record as a literary artist or as a performing artist.
-The Creative Work Fund defines these eligible artists as:
+The Creative Work Fund invites letters of inquiry from nonprofit organizations and collaborating performing or visual artists.
+A performing or visual arts project may culminate in any form, but it must feature a lead artist with a strong track record as a performing or visual artist.
+The Creative Work Fund uses the following definitions for these eligible artists: